 You have the wrong menu

 The biggest mistake you can ever make as a vendor is to create a menu that doesn’t solve a particular need or fill a void.
 Once you make an assumption about what your market needs, you’ve already started down the wrong path.
-One of the best ways to create a concept and menu that people will actually pay for is to involve your prospective customers in the process – from the start.
+One of the best ways to create a concept and menu that people will actually pay for is to involve your prospective customers in the process.
+This means from the start.

 Do your homework, hit the streets and talk to people about what you intend serve.
 Ask them if they would eat it.
 Once you gather enough evidence about the need for your menu, you will spend fewer resources trying to convince people to track you down once you start rolling.